juice-shop/pwning-juice-shop/part2/vulnerable-components.md

 * Use the _Contact Us_ form to submit a feedback mentioning the vulnerable library including its exact version.
-* There are two possible answers and you only need to identify one to solve the challenge.
 * Look for possible dependencies related to security in the `package.json.bak` you harvested earlier.
 * Do some research on the internet for known security issues in the most